 Static Pages

-However, in the case of pages, there’s the option to choose the page template through the “Page Attributes > Template” section in the page editing screen.
-If you select a template (Custom Template) in this section, it will override any other template existing for that page, making it the hierarchy’s priority.
+For pages, there’s also the option to choose the page template through the “Page Attributes > Template” section in the editor.
+If you select a Custom Template there, it will override any other template for that page – making it the top priority in the hierarchy.

 /*** Page Hierarchy ***/